 Exercises in psychology show that when we are knocked back, we often start to believe that we will not succeed in other areas of life.
 Then we are more likely to withdraw from trying other things as we start to expect the worst in other areas.

 There is a concept called adversity growth.
 The belief that it is in these times of adversity that we have the potential and reach greater happiness that was previously available to us.
-Along the same lines, I suppose, as the Nietzsche principle that whatever does not kill you make your stronger.
+Along the same lines, I suppose, as the Nietzsche principle that whatever does not kill you makes you stronger.

 I have always despised that statement on the basis I have no desire to go through adversity in order to get tough enough to cope with it!